gmemstr/NED/README.md

 Open-source note creator (NotED) in C++
 ---
 NED is a simple, fast note-taking application developed in C++.
-Using the advantages of open-sourcing, it hopes to grow to larger, more feature-packed application.
+Using the advantages of open-sourcing, it hopes to grow to a larger, more feature-packed application.

 ---
 Downloads: